DeveauP/RDevGraphlab/README.md

-# RDevGraphlab
+# DevGRaph

-RDevGraphLab is a project to simply visualize the development of a package.
+DevGRaph is a project to allow easy visualization of package development.
 It shows interactions between functions and statuses of functions.

 ## Interaction